 On the "Great American Try-On": "This is definitely not the norm.
 I first was approached [to do it], I think, by chance, because the marketing direction in this case was to try something new.
 It was to go against the grain, but for a good cause.
 So, my initial reaction was ... what I think everybody else's was, which was, 'Absolutely not -- what are you thinking?
 This is something that doesn't affect me; I'm part of the younger generation.'
 Through the years, it's been a subject of sensitivity, so you have that knee-jerk reaction.
 But the more I looked at that this was about, and the direction they were trying to move as well as the staggering numbers, plus the charitable aspect of this -- we've donated over $150,000 to the Jimmy V Foundation."

-the FatHead commercial where he nearly scared a Chicago Bears fan to death: "Yeah -- I can only bust through so many walls before I have to show a light-hearted side."
+On the difference between this spot, and the FatHead commercial where he nearly scared a Chicago Bears fan to death: "Yeah -- I can only bust through so many walls before I have to show a light-hearted side."

 On his development at USC, from undistinguished walk-on to first-round draft pick: "Coming out of high school, I wasn't a highly-recruited athlete -- I didn't play a lot as a junior. got a little bit of playing time as a senior, but I was mainly recruited by smaller schools.
 I decided to walk on at USC, with all the history my family had with them -- the proximity to where I grew up, and how well they were doing at the time.
 I wasn't thinking about the long-term goal of making it to the NFL, which was probably a little naive of me.
 But I continued to develop physically and mentally, and I continued to hone my craft.
 I got a little bit of playing time on special teams, working my way into the fourth quarter of games.
 Eventually, they had to give me a starting spot on the team.
 It took five years to get there, but once I got to that position, I never looked back.
 And it's driven me to succeed -- kinda being from the bottom, and working my way up to the top."